Lebanon:Operations of the Islamic Resistance on Monday, Augu...

 Allah Almighty is Truthful

-- And in retaliation for the "Israeli" aggression and assassination in the villages of Bazourieh, Deir Siriane and Hula, the Islamic Resistance fighters initiated on an aerial operation with a swarm of offensive drones on the newly established 91st Division Headquarters at the “Ayelet” Barracks, targeting the positions of “Israeli” officers and troops, scoring direct hits and causing casualties.
+- and in retaliation to the “Israeli” enemy's attacks on the resilient southern villages and safe homes, particularly in Maaroub, the fighters of the Islamic Resistance targeted the newly established headquarters of the 146th Division in “Ga’aton” with salvos of Katyusha rockets.

-- The Islamic Resistance fighters targeted at 8:15 a.m. the Al-Malikiyya with an offensive drone, scoring a direct hit.
+- the Islamic Resistance fighters targeted at 8: 40 a.m. the espionage devices at “Metula” Site with appropriate weapons scoring direct hits that led to its destruction.

-- The Islamic Resistance fighters targeted at 10:05 a.m. the “Ramim” Barracks with artillery shells.
+- the Islamic Resistance fighters targeted at 03: 20 p.m. the Summaqa Site in the occupied Kfarchouba Hills with artillery shells.

-- The Islamic Resistance fighter targeted at 12:40 p.m. the “Zar’it” Barracks with artillery shells.
+- the Islamic Resistance fighters targeted at 7:15 p.m. the Ruwaisat Al-Alam Site in the occupied Lebanese Kfarchouba Hills with artillery shells, scoring direct hits.

-- The Islamic Resistance fighter targeted at 12:50 p.m. the Ras Naqoura naval site with heavy artillery shells.
+- the Islamic Resistance fighters targeted at 7:13 p.m. a deployment of "Israeli" troops at vicinity of the “Hanita” Site with artillery shells, scoring direct hits.

-- The Islamic Resistance fighter targeted at 6:05 p.m. the “Israeli” artillery emplacements in Khirbet Ma’er with rocket artillery.

-- The Islamic Resistance fighters targeted at 7:00 p.m. the Zebdine Barracks in the occupied Lebanese Shebaa Farms with artillery shells.
+- he Islamic Resistance fighters targeted at 7:37 p.m. the Al-Malikiyya Site with rocket artillery, scoring direct hits.

-- And in retaliation for the “Israeli” aggression on resilient southern villages and safe civilian homes, particularly the assassination in the village of Meiss Al-Jabal, the Islamic Resistance fighters initiated an aerial operation with a swarm of offensive drones on the “Mount Neria” Site [a battalion headquarters currently occupied by “Golani” forces], targeting the locations of its officers and soldiers, scoring accurate hits and achieving confirmed casualties among the troops.

 Comments